-The lighthouse is over a 100 years old, but is currently closed off to visitors.
+The Bukit Malawati lighthouse is over 100 years old, but it is currently closed off to visitors.
 The gazebo next to it is called a Baitulhilal, used for spotting the new moon for Muslims marking the start of the holy month (Ramadan).

 Silver leaf monkey babies are a bright, beautiful golden colour.
 So pretty!
 They change colour when about four months old.